 (Last updated 27 January 2021)

-We can’t meet as usual yet but we are now holding on-line lectures, which have been very successful.
+We can’t meet as usual yet but we are now holding on-line lectures and virtual tours, which have been very successful.
 Meanwhile, there are lots of things we can do on the internet to alleviate art withdrawal symptoms!
-Scroll down here to find links to: Lectures and Talks, Featured Artists, Exhibitions, Art Quiz, Theatre, Opera, Ballet and Musical performances, Virtual Tours of museums and galleries, Gardens and Members’ Recommendations.
+Scroll down here to find links to: Talks and Live Virtual Tours, Exhibitions, Performing Arts, Virtual Tours of museums and galleries, Gardens, Members’ Recommendations and Art Quiz.
 We’ll keep updating it; so check back for new ideas.